Chapter 22:

 In his mind's eye, he’s back in his old school’s playground.
 In the corner of these grounds are a series of bushes and trees which are easily hidden from the watchful eye of the adult chaperone.
 He was coerced by a classmate of his to go to that hidden place, and it is there that he was set upon by five boys and held down amongst the bushes.

 “One of the boys had snuck out with the bug box during lunch break, and a group of them pinned me on the ground.
-The ringleader dumped all the bugs on my long hair, with my hands held behind my back the insects got tangled in it.
-The boys lifted up my dress and flung the bugs onto my stomach and chest, there was nothing I could do.
+The ringleader dumped all the bugs on my long hair and the insects got tangled in it.
+The boys lifted up my dress and flung what was left of the bugs onto my stomach and chest, there was nothing I could do.
 When I tried to scream my mouth was covered, it was then that I completely froze.
 I can still feel those little legs crawling all over me.”

-“It was bad… I’m not sure if it was only the bugs or if it was the actions of my classmates, but from that day on, I cut my hair short and stopped wearing girl’s clothes, and I’ve been horribly afraid of any and all insects ever since.”
+“It was indeed quite awful… I’m not sure if it was only the bugs or if it was the actions of my classmates that changed me, because from that day on, I cut my hair short and stopped wearing girl’s clothes.
+And I’ve been horribly afraid of any and all insects ever since.”

 “Ugh…” Mariko clenches her fists at his expense.

 "In a way, that day killed a part of me that I loved about myself.
-So having been confronted with that ghost was hard to handle."
+So having been confronted by the reminder of it made for quite the hard battle."

 “To think I forced you into challenging something like that as though it wasn't a big deal, I’m so sorry.”

-“You don't have to apologize, this can be placed solely on Tani’s head.”
+“You don't have to apologize, this can be placed solely on Akihiro-kun's head.”

 “If he used my fear of bugs to help me learn English, that means he used your weakness against you to help with your French.
 So… I'm guessing it has something to do with volleyball?”